qwe789qwec/farm-merge-arrange/README.md

 This guide provides instructions on how to set up and troubleshoot the FMV_arrange.py script.
 Follow the steps below to ensure proper functionality.
 ## Installation and Initial Setup
 1. Use a computer to install Python and OpenCV.
+   * If there are any uninstalled you can refer to `requirements.txt`
 2. Run the `FMV_arrange.py` directly.
 If the script does not work as expected, proceed to the adjustment steps below.
 ## Adjustment Steps